 - By Rosalee de la Foret, 2017 (softcover, 353 pages)

-Alchemy of Herbs reintroduces us to familiar kitchen herbs and spices, shows them in a new light, and helps transform our perception of their value.
-What were once common, everyday flavorings will become your personal kitchen apothecary.
-Herbalist Rosalee de la Foret shows you how to match the properties of each plant to your own unique needs, helping you create a truly personalized approach to health for you and your family.
+Alchemy of Herbs transforms our perception of kitchen herbs and spices.
+What were once common, everyday flavorings become useful ingredients in your home apothecary.
+Herbalist and author Rosalee de la Foret shows you how to match the properties of each plant to your unique needs, helping you create a truly personalized approach to health for you and your family.

 - By Beverly Lynn Bennett, 2014 (softcover, 63 pages)